mesonbuild/meson-python/README.md

   - Link against external libraries :+1:
   - Link against libraries from the Meson project :hammer:

+#### Platform Support

+- Linux :+1:
+- Windows :soon:
+- MacOS :soon:
+- Other UNIX-like :warning:
+  - Most platforms should work, but currently that is not tested or guaranteed

 ### Limitations

 #### No data